prxs-ai/praxis-py-sdk/praxis-sdk-core-clean/src/packages/twitter-ambassador-set-like/README.md

 ## Description
-This is a simple pypi package that retweet post in Twitter
+This is a simple pypi package that likes post in Twitter

 ## Input
     token: str,